Canada Day is Tuesday, July 1, 2014.

 Spending Canada Day in Vancouver?
 These top five events are the way to spend it.

-What: Granville Island's huge Canada Day celebration includes a Parade, a Truly Canadian Pancake Breakfast, an official Canada Day Ceremony, live jazz, performers, and MELA!, a South Asian cultural fair.
+What: Granville Island's huge Canada Day celebration includes a Parade, a Truly Canadian Pancake Breakfast and Great Canadian BBQ (courtesy of Dockside Restaurant), an official Canada Day Ceremony with cake, live jazz, performers, and MELA!, a South Asian cultural fair.
+This is the best venue for families with young kids: bring a picnic blanket and take breaks to let the kids run at the free Granville Island Water Park.

 When: 8am - Midnight